marilyn-croffie/marilyn-croffie.github.io/about.md

 ## TL;DR

-> I bridge the gap between what's built and what's understood.
-Whether it's technical systems, research insights, or complex processes, I create the documentation and frameworks that make knowledge accessible, reusable, and extensible.
+> I bridge the gap between what’s built and what’s understood.
+Whether it’s technical systems, research insights, or complex processes, I create documentation and frameworks that make knowledge accessible, reusable, and extensible.

 ---

-Hi, I’m Marilyn.
+## Hi, I’m Marilyn.
 I source, synthesize, and document information.

-I work at the intersection of engineering, documentation, and teaching and learning systems.
-I build bridges by translating technical complexity into general understanding, and by turning what’s built, tacit, or assumed into readily available knowledge others can leverage.
+I work at the intersection of engineering, documentation, and learning systems.
+My role is often to stand between what’s being built and the people who need to understand, use, maintain, or extend it — and make that handoff actually work.

+I translate technical complexity into shared understanding, and turn what’s assumed, scattered, or living in people’s heads into knowledge others can reliably build on.

 ---

 ## The Drive
-I’m a lifelong learner with a deep curiosity - I want to know something about anything and everything.
-I'm intrigued by the smallest everyday things and how they fit into the grand scheme of things.
-What lights up my brain is recognizing patterns across domains and making sense of seemingly unrelated ideas.
-I'm not satisfied with just knowing the facts; I want to understand the gaps, the connections, the _why_ behind the _what_.

-This drive is why I’ve often been the go-to person to explain concepts, regardless of whether I knew the subject matter beforehand.
-It was never about what I already knew, but about what I could figure out - identifying where misunderstanding crept in and resolving it, whether that meant bridging conceptual gaps, making dense material more accessible, or breaking overwhelming information into digestible pieces.
+I’m a lifelong learner with deep curiosity.
+I want to know how things work together.

+What consistently pulls me in is pattern-finding across domains: noticing where ideas repeat, where systems break down, and where understanding gets lost between experts and everyone else.
+I’m not satisfied with knowing what works; I want to understand _why_, and _where_ that understanding tends to fail.

+That’s why I’ve often been the person people turn to for explanations — even when the subject is new to me.
+The value I bring isn’t prior knowledge; it’s the ability to identify where confusion enters, and to resolve it by restructuring information, clarifying intent, and reducing cognitive friction.

 ---

 ## The Practice
-I've done this work across industries and contexts, including fintech, research, and education.
-Sometimes I create original knowledge transfer systems from scratch.
-Other times, I refine and document what others have built.
-Often, it's both: I mint systems where none exist, and I make existing work visible, comprehensible, and maintainable.
+I’ve done this work across education, research, and industry contexts.

+Sometimes that means creating knowledge-transfer systems from scratch.
+Other times it means documenting and refining what already exists.
+Most often, it’s both: making existing work visible and understandable while designing structures that help it scale beyond the original creators.

-With dual bachelor's degrees in Computer Science and Interdisciplinary Studies (focused on engineering physics, statistics, and mathematics) and a people-centered approach, I operate at technical depth while creating the scaffolding that brings others along.
+With dual bachelor’s degrees in Computer Science and Interdisciplinary Studies (engineering physics, statistics, and mathematics), I work comfortably at technical depth — while keeping people, learners, and future contributors in view.

-In practice, this means I:
+In practice, this looks like:
-- Contextualize projects for technical and non-technical audiences including stakeholders, clients, end users, and anyone curious about what internal teams are building
+- Contextualizing technical work for both technical and non-technical audiences
-- Document implicit knowledge from the processes, decisions, timelines, lessons learned, and solutions that often live in people's heads or informal channels/threads
+- Capturing decisions, constraints, and lessons that usually live in people's heads or informal channels
-- Design systems for knowledge transfer, including frameworks, templates, documentation architectures, and organizational structures that outlive individual projects
+- Designing systems for knowledge transfer, including frameworks, templates, documentation architectures, and organizational structures that outlive individual projects
-- Support projects end-to-end, managing the full lifecycle, from requirements gathering and scope negotiation to risk mitigation, testing strategies, and handover documentation
+- Supporting work across its full lifecycle, from requirements and scope negotiation to testing strategies and handover documentation

 ---

 ## The Value
 Good documentation creates institutional memory.

 It ensures that:
 - Knowledge remains accessible even as people move on
 - Onboarding time shrinks dramatically because information is explicit, not tribal
-- Technical work becomes reusable and built on instead of reinventing solutions
+- Technical work becomes reusable instead of repeatedly reinvented
-- The scope and value of technical work are visible to non-technical stakeholders
+- The value of technical work is visible to non-technical stakeholders
-- Frameworks and best practices propagate across projects
+- Practices and insights propagate across teams and projects

 I believe technical excellence without communication is incomplete.
-The most elegant algorithm, the most rigorous research, or the most carefully designed system only matters if others can understand it, maintain it, and build on it.
+A system only succeeds if people can understand it, maintain it, and build on it.

-If you're working on a tutorial, training manual, framework, or something complex that needs to be built, understood, maintained, or extended, [let's talk](/#cta-section).
+If you’re working on something complex that needs to be built, understood, sustained, or taught, [let's talk](/#cta-section).